-The game starts you with six camp counselors to play with, all in different areas of the map, and you must keep track of them all, while also rescuing children, finding hidden items or areas, as well as fighting off a relentless Jason Voorhees.
-Jason, who appears completely at random, anywhere on the map, often leaves you no real defense against his attacks, not to mention scaring the hell out of you when he appears suddenly with a loud noise and starts throwing weapons at you.
+The game starts you with six camp counselors to play with, all in different areas of the map, and you must keep track of them all, while also rescuing children, finding hidden items or areas.
+On top of all this, you’re also tasked with fighting off a relentless Jason Voorhees, who appears completely at random, anywhere on the map, often leaves you no real defense against his attacks, not to mention scaring the hell out of you when he appears suddenly with a loud noise and starts throwing weapons at you.

 Even if you have the weapons to combat Jason, he can often kill you in just 3 or 4 swipes of his ax, whereas you need to hit him dozens of times to knock him down once (and it takes three times to kill him and finish the game.)
 All these things made most players pull their hair out and shut the game off pretty quickly, but some did persevere, and eventually figure out how to best this daunting challenge.